manticoresoftware/manticoresearch/manual/Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md

-# Adding documents to a real-time index
+# Adding documents to a real-time table

-> If you are looking for information about adding documents to a plain index please read section about [adding data from external storages](../Adding_data_from_external_storages/Plain_indexes_creation.md).
+> If you are looking for information about adding documents to a plain table please read section about [adding data from external storages](../Adding_data_from_external_storages/Plain_indexes_creation.md).

 <!-- example insert -->
-Adding documents in a real-time manner is only supported for [Real-Time](../Creating_an_index/Local_indexes/Real-time_index.md) and [percolate](../Creating_an_index/Local_indexes/Percolate_index.md) indexes.
-Corresponding SQL command or HTTP endpoint or a client's functions inserts new rows (documents) into an existing index with provided field values.
+Adding documents in a real-time manner is only supported for [Real-Time](../Creating_an_index/Local_indexes/Real-time_index.md) and [percolate](../Creating_an_index/Local_indexes/Percolate_index.md) tables.
+Corresponding SQL command or HTTP endpoint or a client's functions inserts new rows (documents) into an existing table with provided field values.

-You can insert a single or [multiple documents](../../Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md#Bulk-adding-documents) with values for all fields of the index or only part of them.
+You can insert a single or [multiple documents](../../Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md#Bulk-adding-documents) with values for all fields of the table or only part of them.
 In this case the other fields will be filled with their default values (0 for scalar types, empty string for text types).

 Expressions are currently not supported in `INSERT` and the values should be explicitly specified.

-The ID field/value can be omitted as RT and PQ indexes support [auto-id](../Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md#Auto-ID) functionality.
+The ID field/value can be omitted as RT and PQ tables support [auto-id](../Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md#Auto-ID) functionality.
 You can also use `0` as the id value to force automatic ID generation.
 Rows with duplicate IDs will not be overwritten by `INSERT`.
 You can use [REPLACE](../Updating_documents/REPLACE.md) for that.

 Note, when you use the HTTP JSON protocol node `doc` is mandatory, all the values should be provided inside it.